jbDoctora/PetPatrol/README.md

 To run Pet PATROL on your local machine, follow these steps:

-1. Make sure Node.js is installed on your device.
+1. Make sure Node.js and composer is installed on your device.
 2. Create a table in phpMyAdmin and name it 'petpatrolv2'.
 3. Delete the vendor folder in the public folder.
 4. Run `composer update` or `composer install`.
-5. Run `php artisan migrate`.
+5. Run `php artisan migrate` to auto populate the columns in the table you created.
 6. Run `npm run dev`.
 7. Run `php artisan serve` in a separate terminal.